GoogleChrome/web.dev/src/site/content/en/blog/codelab-payment-and-address-form-best-practices/index.md

 * Can you see any problems with using a single input for telephone number?
 Do you store phone number parts (country and area code) separately?
 If so, why?

+Your complete address form should now look like this:

+{% Glitch {
+  id: 'address-form',
+  path: 'index.html',
+  height: 970
+} %}

+* [Try out your form on different devices](#different-devices).
+What devices and browsers are you targeting?
+How could the form be improved?

 ## Going further

-We won't show them here, but crucial form features are still missing.
+We won't show them here, but crucial form features are still missing:

 * Link to your Terms of Service and privacy policy documents: make it clear to users how you safeguard their data.